M-Thirumal/pdf-html-thymeleaf/README.md

 # pdf-html-thymeleaf
-Generating PDF Files Using Thymeleaf
+Generate PDF from HTML using Thymeleaf